nikossakell/nikossakell/README.md

-## What are you even doing in my profile?
+## What are you even doing in my page?
-### How did you end up here...
-Anyways, since you are reading this here's some info about me 👋
+### Anyways, since you are reading this here's some info about me 👋

 My name is Nikos Sakellaris.